-Sheffield Botanical Gardens boasts a bear pit, a huge, glass-roofed pavilion and acres of peaceful space.
+Sheffield Botanical Gardens boasts a bear pit (yes, really), a huge, glass-roofed pavilion and acres of peaceful space.

 Parks and gardens were, in the 19th century, considered the “lungs of the city”.
 To industrialised places, they were vital organs that allowed their inhabitants a chance to draw in a breath less tainted by factory fog.
 In Sheffield, while the metalwork valleys by the rivers Don and Sheaf grew increasingly blackened and crowded, spaces like the Botanical Gardens became much-appreciated vistas of green.

 Colour and open space were so lacking in Sheffield that, in 1833, a group of local residents took it upon themselves to raise funds for the development of a botanical garden.
 They soon secured a site: a patch of farmland owned by the Wilsons, a local snuff family who continue to operate at nearby Sharrow Mills.
 And for its design – they called on Robert Marnock, the head gardener at Wakefield‘s Bretton Hall (now Yorkshire Sculpture Park).

 Hidden away is a stone bear pit; a friendly-looking bronze bear stands where two real ones lived.